-On June 29, 2018, the Company secured a \$12.5 million Term Loan maturing in October 2022 with Crystal Financial LLC ("Crystal") now known as SLR Credit Solutions ("SLR").
+On June 29, 2018, the Company secured a \$12.5 million term loan maturing in October 2022 with SLR.
 On December 24, 2021, the Company entered into an amended and restated senior secured term loan ("Amended Term Loan") with SLR.
 The Amended Term Loan extended the maturity date of the Company's pre-existing loan from October 2022 to December 2026.
 The Amended Term Loan is subordinated in lien priority to the Amended Credit Facility and bears interest at a rate of CDOR plus 7.75%.
 The Amended Term Loan also allows for periodic revisions of the annual interest rate to CDOR plus 7.00% or CDOR plus 6.75% depending on the Company complying with certain financial covenants.
 Under the Amended Term Loan, the Company is required to adhere to the same financial covenant as under the Amended Credit Facility (maintain minimum excess availability of not less than \$8.5 million at all times, except that the Company shall not be in breach of this covenant if excess availability falls below \$8.5 million for not more than two consecutive business days once during any fiscal month).
-In addition, the Amended Term Loan includes seasonal availability blocks imposed from December 20th to January 20th of each year of \$5.0 million and from January 21st to January 31st of each year of \$2.0 million.
+In addition, the Amended Term Loan includes availability blocks at all times of not less than the greater of \$8.5 million and 10% of the borrowing base, including additional seasonal availability blocks imposed from December 20th to January 20th of each year of \$5.0 million and from January 21st to January 31st of each year of \$2.0 million.
 The Term Loan is required to be repaid upon maturity.